France’s devastated tourism sector received some good news this week, in the form of an €18 billion rescue from the government, Xinhua reported.

 “The government does not want to take the risk of leaving a sector, which represents two million jobs in France and 8 percent of our national wealth, stricken by the disaster,” said the prime minister.

-To mitigate the pandemic economic fallout, the French government has been mobilizing over €110 billion to help companies stay afloat through the virus outbreak, consisting, in large part, of a partial unemployment scheme, state loan guarantees and tax and payroll charge deferrals, the report said.
+To mitigate the pandemic economic fallout, the French government has been mobilizing over €110 billion to help companies stay afloat through the virus outbreak, consisting, in large part, of a partial unemployment scheme, state loan guarantees and tax and payroll charge deferrals, Xinhua reported.